When you begin, nobody tells you about the grief that comes with healing. Because it sounds counterintuitive. Why would getting better involve loss?

 You are choosing uncertainty over the painful familiar and growth over the comfort of stagnation.
 You are choosing to honor your future self over your loyalty to your wounds.

-This is not a one-time choice.
-It’s a choice you make again and again, each time the old patterns call you back, each time it would be easier to slide back into who you used to be.
+And this is not a one-time choice.
+It’s a choice you make again and again, each time the old patterns call you back.

 It’s okay to be afraid, to grieve, to move slowly, to need support.
 And it’s okay if you need to circle back to old places before you can truly leave them for good.